frankdean/trip-server-2/README.md

 * Viewing routes, tracks and waypoints of an itinerary on the map.

-* Splitting and joining routes and tracks.
+* Splitting, simplifying and joining routes and tracks.

 * Deleting individual points from routes and tracks.